DenverCoder1/professor-vector-discord-bot/README.md

 ## 🧑‍💼 Commands (Admin only)

-`!resend` - resend the last announcement (in case changes have been made)
+`!resend [message-id]` - resend the last announcement (in case changes have been made), optionally edit an existing message.

 `!lockcategory <category-name>` - Lock `@everyone` from writing in a given category